jeka-dev/jeka/README.md

 # News

 * Jeka 0.9.0.M1 is out.
 Until Jeka reaches version 1.0.0, minor version change (the digit in the middle) will imply API change.
-Normally This is not a problem as wrapper usage protects users against API change.
+Normally, this is not a problem as wrapper usage protects users against API change.
-  0.9.0 introduces a cleaner API for defining project build.
+  0.9 introduces a cleaner API for defining project build.
 This is based on [parent chainin](https://github.com/djeang/parent-chaining/blob/master/readme.md) pattern.

 * Jeka has joined OW2 organisation on january 2020 : https://projects.ow2.org/view/jeka/